swat-sccs/Sharples-Chrome-Extension/README.md

 # sharples-chrome-extension
 Chrome Extension that displays a popup of the Dining Center's Menu

+Contributors:
 Written by Alex Le, Class of 2024

-Omar Khan, Class of 2025
+Designed by Ark Lu, Class of 2024

-That's it.
-That's literally all it does.
-It takes a JSON file from Swarthmore and nicely formats it into a little popup chrome extension.
+Gets and parses a JSON file from Swarthmore and nicely formats it into a little popup chrome extension.
 You can find the extension here: